nuelgacer/EulerBot/README.md

 Then only subscribe to bot events and look for `app_mention`.
 There will be no other subsription.

 From slack bot Basic Information page, copy the `Signing Secret`.
 This will be used to verify requests from Slack API.

 From slack bot Install App page, copy the `Bot User OAuth Access Token`.
-This will be used as a Authentication token when sending request to Slack API.
+This will be used as an Authentication token when sending messages to Slack API.

 ### Prepare Config Vars to Heroku